 Then like a freight train, the reality of my situation hit me.
 My lungs and legs began screaming, “WTF are you doing to us???!!!”
 Panting, pain shooting through my side, I slowed down, stopped, and looked back.
 My heart sank.
 I had moved less than 50 yards, less than half the length of a football field.
 How had I allowed myself to get to this point???

 In my early 30s at the time, this was a wake up call for me.
 I opened my eyes and looked around, seeing things clearly for the first time in a long time.
-I looked down, and realized that I was now 40lbs overweight after having been ultra skinny most of my life.
+I looked down and realized that I was now 40lbs overweight after having been ultra skinny most of my life.
 I looked around and realized that I was deeply unhappy, on autopilot going through the motions of every day.
 I started to reach out to friends to talk and realized I had very few left.
 My personal life in shambles, I made a conscious decision and commitment to change.

 Heart still pumping hard after idling for the last five years, I continued to walk down the road, the early morning fresh air and short run having awakened something in me that had been missing for a long time.
 I reflected on my life as I walked a bit farther.
 Weary now and feeling more than a bit discouraged about the run, I turned around and trudged back home to begin waking up my girls for school.

 Over the next few months, I continued to put on my shoes most mornings and even some evenings, and I found myself going a little farther each day.
 It became a game to see if I could make it to the next telephone pole.
 I installed the MyFitnessPal app on my phone and started eating a little healthier.